Revolution on Granite: History

 On 17 October 1990, Masol was forced to resign and was replaced by Vitold Fokin.
 The four other student demands were not initially met.
 But soon military conscription was to be limited to the territory of Ukraine; the planned New Union Treaty was not to be taken into consideration and multi-party elections were set to be held in the 1994 Ukrainian parliamentary election.

 Legacy

 Various Revolution on Granite organizers later became leading figures in organising the 2004 Orange Revolution.
 Mykhaylo Svystovych and Vyacheslav Kyrylenko started their political career with taking part in the Revolution on Granite.

 The Revolution on Granite is viewed as the first major political protest centred on Maidan Nezalezhnosti, the others being the 2004 Orange Revolution, and the 2013–14 Euromaidan.
 These protest largely mimicked the style of protest of the Revolution on Granite: occupation of a large square and building a stage there where artists would perform.

+In May 2024 a monument to one of the leaders of the leaders of the protest campaign Markiian Ivashchyshyn was opened in Lviv.